-- i) They are made solely because their inclusion would, in the opinion of the publisher, the advertiser or their agency render the publication illegal in a particular territory.
-Note: This opinion must be judged reasonable by the auditor and ABC. - ii) The advertisement has changed but it is the same advertiser. - c) Where the Edition is in a different format than the Main Edition for example A5 rather than A4, you must report the average print percentage for each format, based on the number of copies printed for each issue in the Reporting Period.
+- Advertising changes are ignored for ABC purposes if: - They are made solely because their inclusion would, in the opinion of the publisher, the advertiser or their agency render the publication illegal in a particular territory.
+Note: This opinion must be judged reasonable by the auditor and ABC. - o The advertisement has changed but it is the same advertiser. - c) Where the Edition is in a different format than the Main Edition for example A5 rather than A4, you must report the average print percentage for each format, based on the number of copies printed for each issue in the Reporting Period.
 This will appear on the Certificate.
 For example: Average print run: Standard Edition 73%, Travel Edition 27%. - d) If you do need to breakout an Edition then the Main Edition will be broken out as well.